SofaDefrost/SofaViscoElastic/README.md

   - KelvinVoigtSecondOrder
   - SLSMaxwellSecondOrder
   - SLSKelvinVoigtSecondOrder
 * ParameterSet: the lists of the material constants proper of the viscoelastic model chosen by the user.
-In particular, the user has to define the Young Moduli (E_i) and the tt_i
+In particular, the user has to define the Young Moduli (E) and the tt

 ## Algorithm